divshot/divshot-cli/README.md

 divshot domains
 ```

 See a list of all custom domains associated with your app.
+For more in depth usage, see [Divshot.io Custom Domains](http://docs.divshot.io/guides/domains)

 ### domains:add